Ignose/FolgerCS/README.md

 ## Usage

-For those who are interested in using `InstantSCCS` as is, the following sections detail the prerequisites, choices in Valhalla, and required resources.
+For those who are interested in using `FolgerCS` as is, the following sections detail the prerequisites, choices in Valhalla, and required resources.

 ### Before Ascending